-As we all know, one cannot defy the nature action but with certain measures and engineering application, it can be achieved to a certain level but not completely.
+As we all know, one cannot defy nature action but with certain measures and engineering applications, it can be achieved to a certain level but not completely.

 Infrastructures are most likely to be the main victims of natural calamities like earthquakes, floods, etc.

 To overcome these disasters, A building must be built with proper planning while considering present and future mishaps.

 Before you jump on how to build earthquake-proof buildings you need to know what is earthquake and how it is caused.

 An earthquake can be defined as – Any sudden shaking or disruption in the earth layer that results in causing shock waves in the earth’s lithosphere that create seismic waves.